xinyuelxy/Fairness-Testing-of-Autonomous-Driving-Systems-deprecated/README.md

 pip install statsmodels
 pip install cv2
 ```
-And you have to move this directory
+You have to move this directory, and unzip the `Labels.zip` parallel to the Scripts folder.

 ```
 cd /Fairness-Testing-of-Autonomous-Driving-Systems/Scripts/